schemedoc/cookbook/recipes/find-most-frequent-element-in-list.md

+# Find most frequent element in list

 ## Problem

 You have a list and you need to find the element with duplicates and find the most frequent element.
 If the list has no duplicates is should return `#f`.

 ## Solution

+### Using a list

 ```Scheme
 (define (most-frequent xs)
   (let count-all-elements ((xs xs) (counters '()))